Prerequisites and Pre-installation Tasks¶

 Enter.
 The compute node will continue to boot up and the zones zpool will be destroyed before new clean install.

 - Manually formatting the hard drives which are used for the zones zpool.
 This can be done directly through the embedded RAID management of the server which is available when the server boots up.

 Boot option Destroy zpools destroys all zpools on a machine so make sure you don’t need any data before proceeding.

-To see Destroy zpools boot option, you have to boot from an USB stick, not from a hard disk (even if you have selected install to disk).
-You cannot destroy zpool you are booting from.
+To see Destroy zpools boot option, you have to boot from an USB stick.
+It is not available from hard disk boot menu (you simply cannot destroy the zpool you are booting from).

 Preparing your Network Infrastructure¶

 Danube Cloud utilizes a concept of virtual networks.
 A virtual network is a logically separated subnet that allows virtual machines to connect to the external networks (e.g. internet) or to communicate internally within the Danube Cloud data center.

 There is one special virtual network called admin that is used for internal purposes.
 During the installation of the compute node, you will be asked for information about this network.
 The admin network requires access to the internet.
 It should be a full /24 subnet (256 IP addresses) and cannot be smaller than a /26 subnet (64 IP addresses).

 Using of VLANs for virtual networks is recommended as it ensures virtual networks separation.
 You can either use a separate physical interface (or interfaces aggregated with LACP) for the admin network, or you can use VLANs to separate the networks on the same physical link.
 This also allows you to create a lot more virtual networks in the Danube Cloud installation.

 For more information on how to setup virtual networks and their connection to the physical interfaces please see a separate chapter about networking